 3 An example where this requirement is applicable, is for commands for pyrotechnic devices.

+4 In the case of mission critical register load telecommands can have a separate execute command so that the loaded data can be verified prior to execution.

-Register load telecommands that are missioncritical, safetycritical or vital in nature shall have a separate execute command so that the loaded data can be verified prior to execution.
+Register load telecommands that are missioncritical or vital in nature shall have a separate execute command so that the loaded data can be verified prior to execution.

 Redundant telecommands shall be provided for all missioncritical and vital telecommands by means of a maximum diversity onboard routing, i.e. using onboard routes that share no common nodes or paths.